2000 unrest in Kosovo: Events

 The Ibar river bridge which divided the town became the site of violent clashes between the KFOR, Albanians and Serbs.
 A Yugoslav police officer and physician were killed, and three officers and a physician were wounded in February in Kosovska Mitrovica.
 A UN bus transporting Serb refugees in Mitrovica was hit by an anti-tank missile, and a grenade was thrown into a Serb café the same month.
-The Serbs rioted, and eight people were killed (7 Albanians were killed in one incident, as reported on 5 February), UNMIK vehicles burned, and French KFOR soldiers injured.
-Between 2 and 20 February some 1,700 Albanians, Turks and Bosniaks fled North Mitrovica.
-On 16 February, Albanians attacked a bus convoy killing 12 Serbs.
+The Serbs rioted, which resulted in eight people were killed, including 7 Albanians in one incident, as reported on February 5.
+UNMIK vehicles were burned, and some French KFOR soldiers injured.

+Between 2-20 February, some 1,700 Albanians, Turks and Bosniaks fled North Mitrovica.
+On February 16, Albanians attacked a bus convoy killing 12 Serbs.
 A prominent Serb medical doctor was murdered in Gnjilane on 26 February.
 A Russian KFOR soldier died from shot wounds sustained in Srbica on 29 February.
 Following the February unrest, the KFOR increased its numbers, which up until then was 30,000.
 Violence continued, however, and UNMIK and KFOR were criticised for failing to protect Serbs.

-Meanwhile, the KFOR saw the Liberation Army of Preševo, Medveđa and Bujanovac (UCPMB), an Albanian separatist organization in south Serbia, training in the Ground Safety Zone (GSZ).
-Some KLA veterans were part of the UCPMB.
-The UCPMB attacked local police, intending to cede Albanian-inhabited areas to Kosovo.
+Meanwhile, the KFOR saw the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB), an Albanian militant separatist organization in the Preševo Valley, training in the Ground Safety Zone (GSZ).
+Some KLA veterans were part of the UÇPMB.
+The UÇPMB attacked local police, intending to cede Albanian-inhabited areas to Kosovo.
+The European Union (EU) condemned what it described as the "extremism" and use of "illegal terrorist actions" by the group.